Expo Guide

 This guide assumes Expo is configured with TypeScript support.

-• The following steps are optional but useful for many apps, they enable the optimizing compiler, reanimated, as well as using process.env.XYZfor environment variables.
+The following steps are optional but useful for many apps.
+They enable the optimizing compiler, Reanimated, and support for process.env.XYZ environment variables.

 Add @tamagui/babel-plugin: